The story of The Salvation Army so far

 In each country, the Army has developed programmes that are relevant to the local community.
 It has diverse expressions, whilst remaining true to one message of God and of salvation.
 By the time of William Booth’s death in 1912, the Army was working in 58 countries.
-Today the figure is close to 130.
+Today the figure is more than 130.

 All the World, reporting on the Army’s work globally, is published four times a year.

 An Army fighting for justice

 ‘Soup, soap and salvation’ was a common saying amongst early Salvationists, and is still repeated today.
 It sums up the idea of the importance of offering practical as well as spiritual support.
 Soup kitchens and showers were offered alongside sermons and services.

 In the 1880s, new types of social work began.
 In 1883 a prison-gate home was opened in Melbourne, Australia, to provide support for prisoners re-entering the community.
 The following year a women’s rescue home was opened in London.
 1885 saw the age of consent in the UK raised following a campaign by the Army.
 In 1890 it opened its first labour exchange to help people in finding work.
 These and other actions paved the way for the publication, in October 1890, of William Booth’s famous work In Darkest England and the Way Out.

 This book acted as a blueprint for the Army’s efforts to address poverty and poor quality of life on a wider scale.
 It described the slum conditions, homelessness and starvation of much of Great Britain and laid out a way of improving it.
 Rescue homes, skills training and co-operatives were proposed, and donations flooded in from society’s wealthiest.